ReshiAdavan/Musica/README.md

 You can run the prediction file right away using the **weights.hdf5** file

-PLEASE NOTE: Project just been pushed and need to make major formatting changes and other imminent changes.
+PLEASE NOTE: Project still in progress - Formatting and other changes TBD.
+Functionality complete.